 Technology is developing and changing at an alarming pace.
 Even keeping up to date with new trends can seem like hard work.
-It seems like it was yesterday when my father would ban me from using the home phone because he was using the dial up modem to surf the net (at incredibly slow speeds might I add).
+It seems like it was yesterday when my father would ban me from using the home phone because he was using the dial-up modem to surf the net (at incredibly slow speeds might I add).
 Then a few years later I was old enough to use the computer.
-We would constantly get into arguments, because in 2002 we had a 3GB (yes three) download limit, which would almost always last less than half the month.
+We would constantly get into arguments because in 2002 we had a 3GB (yes three) download limit, which would almost always last less than half the month.
 Fast forward to today and everything is connected to the internet – and unbelievably fast speeds and more often than not offering generous download limits.

 What is the next step?
-We’ll Australia are rolling out their NBN, the National Broadband Network which is essentially a fibre optic network running at over 100Mbs a second, compared to the current ADSL2 speeds (24Mbs).
+We’ll Australia are rolling out their NBN, the National Broadband Network which is essentially a fiber optic network running at over 100Mbs a second, compared to the current ADSL2 speeds (24Mbs).
 That’s over 4 times the speeds achievable currently.

 When 3G was released it promised speeds of up to 3.1Mbps – however it was very rare you would achieve that actual speed.
 There were many variables which affected the download speed – location, time, handset and plan.
-However the main idea behind 3G was in developing and improving the voice transmission capacity on the network.
+However, the main idea behind 3G was in developing and improving the voice transmission capacity on the network.
 The move between 1G to 2G and finally to 3G saw dramatic improvements.
 The next leap to 4G is more focused on data download speeds.